technicalnoodles/saml-test-app/DEVWKS-2122-DOCS/docs/intro.md

 After it has been cloned, please change into the DEVWKS-2122 directory.
 `cd DEVWKS-2122`

-Run the command `npm setup dependencies` this command will install the dependencies needed to run the code.
+Run the command `npm run setup-dependencies` this command will install the dependencies needed to run the code.
 This could take a few minutes to finish.

 You should now be able to open this repository in Visual Studion Code using the `code .` command.
 If not, please open Visual Studio Code and open the folder from the file menu.